mozilla-mobile/fenix/docs/architecture-overview-outline.md

 code base is hard. including this will help to onboard contributors and new devs in a simpler context)

+TODO: explain flow here, with asic pictures

 - simple, drawn example
 - text message app
   - contact list screen + conversation screen
   - when on contact screen:
     - TODO include multiple controllers to show what an interactor does
-    - updating a contact changes the state
+    - updating a contact name -> interactor -> ContactController -> send action
-    - selecting a conversation routes to a new screen
-  - when on conversation screen
+    - updating theme -> interactor -> ThemeController -> send action
-    - backing out routes to a new screen + sends an extra to update 'unread' status for the conversation
+    - selecting a conversation routes to a new screen + includes state about the conversation partner

-## Known Limitations (section in progress)
+## Known Limitations

-- how to handle certain things is not defined in current architecture
-  - how do we update state from outside of the activity lifecycle (i.e., when no store is active)?
-    - e.g., setup in application
-  - how do we handle values that need to be set at a higher scope, and shared by all?
-    - e.g., settings
-- state update / routing change distinction is sometimes fuzzy
-  - anything that involves changing screens goes through a different state update flow
-    - handled by passing values to a new fragment
-- reducer / controller responsibilities can become muddied
-  - state updates need to go through the store, android calls need to happen in controller
-    - what happens if code needs to conditionally do either?
-      - it is forced to do that logic in the controller
-      - we would prefer to keep as much logic as possible in the reducer
-- most interactors do nothing except forward to controllers
-  - these can still provide some value in making changes that add extra dependencies simpler
-  - most of the time though, this layer does not seem to be useful
+There are a few known edge cases and potential problems with our architecture, that in certain circumstances can add to confusion.

+- Since [Stores](#store) live at the fragment level, our architecture does not define any way to set data outside of that scope.
+  - For example, if it is determined during application startup that we need to run in private mode, it must eventually be passed to some fragment, but we don't specify how it will be handled until that point.
+  - We have no defined way to set values shared by all fragments.
+They must either be passed as an argument to every individual fragment, or use some system outside of our architecture such as SharedPreferences.
+- There isn't always a clear logical distinction between what should provoke a state change (by dispatching an [Action](#action) to a [Store](#store)), and what should start a new fragment.
+Passing arguments while creating a new fragment causes changes to the new [State](#state) object, while taking a very different code path than the rest of our app would.
+- Many [Interactors](#interactor) have only one dependency, on a single (Controller)[#controller].
+In these cases, they typically just forward each method call on and serve as a largely unnecessary layer.
+They do, however, 1) maintain consistency with the rest of the architecture, and 2) make it easier to add new [Controllers](#controller) in the future.